Woman silhouette at sunset

 On an early, quiet instinct that said everything

 I met my husband when I was 28 years old on an online dating app.
-And truthfully, without the context of having met him, if you had asked me at 28 whether I wanted to have kids, I probably would have said yes.
-But the truth is, I chose my husband in part because I knew that he did not 100% want to be a father.
+And truthfully, without the context of having met my husband, if you would have asked me if I wanted to have kids at 28 I probably would’ve said yes.
+But the truth of the matter is, I chose my husband in part because I knew that he did not 100% want to be a father.
+When we met, I was going on dates with two other men, and while I can’t say for certain whether or not those two men wanted children, I can say for certain that I knew that my husband was on the fence, or was still weighing his decision, but definitely was not someone who was really excited and eager to be a father.

-If you are still deciding, I think it's important to choose a partner for whom the decision can be made together — rather than feeling forced into their narrative of family.
+And while I recognize that people are allowed to change their minds on this topic at any stage of life, and many people do, I think it’s important that if you are still deciding whether or not you want to have children that you choose a partner for whom the decision can be made together rather than feeling forced into their narrative of family.

-Eight years later, he is much more firmly rooted in his child-free decision than I am.
-And it has still been tremendously beneficial to go through my still-deciding journey with someone who can meet me in the ambiguous middle.
+And again, eight years later, I would say that he is much more firmly rooted in his child-free decision than I am.
+It has still been tremendously beneficial to be going through my still-deciding journey with someone who is not in a fixed position on one side or the other, but someone who can meet me in the ambiguous middle as I wrestle and move back and forth between both sides.

 Woman with tea and journal